freenet/freenet-core/docs/src/introduction.md

 Freenet is a peer-to-peer network, which means that nodes self-organize into a global network without any central authority, and the work of hosting services is distributed among the users.

-This user manual is primarily intended for developers who wish to build decentralized software systems on the Freenet platform.